-Obtain certified copies of the death certificate.
+Step 1: Obtaining certified copies of the death certificate

-Obtain certified copies of the marriage certificate.
+Step 2: Obtaining certified copies of the marriage certificate

 - Re-recording of property deeds

-- Disposition of stocks/bonds, investments, savings and checking accounts, and other assets
+- Disposition of stocks, bonds, investments, savings and checking accounts, and other assets

-- Disbursement of the deceased's estate
+- Disbursement of the estate belonging to the deceased

 - Drawing up of a will for the widow or widower

-Visit a trust officer and tax attorney.
+Step 4: Visiting a trust officer and tax attorney

 - Be sure to contact AccuQuote, at 800-442-9899 to discuss the policy your loved one may have in force with us.

-File a life insurance claim.
+Step 6: Filing a life insurance claim

-We know how difficult of a time a loved one's death can be.
-If you are filing a claim, we encourage you to reach out to us.
+We know that a loved one's death can be a really difficult time.
+If you are filing a claim, we suggest you to reach out to us.
 If you are the beneficiary, you'll be facing crucial financial decisions at a time when you may be least prepared to make them.
 To add to the burden, the amount of money involved may be very large.

-In most cases, life insurance companies require only two forms to establish proof of claim:
+- In most cases, life insurance companies require only two forms to establish proof of claim:

-Contact the Social Security office.
+Step 7: Contacting the Social Security office

 - Remember, you must apply for Social Security benefits.
 They are not automatic.
 Delays in applying may result in the loss of certain benefits.